Scalextrix/GRCNN/README.md

 The gridcoinresearch.conf file must contain 'exportmagnitude=true', 'rpcuser=' and 'rpcpassword=' must be set with a username and password.

-The Gridcoin Qt wallet must be started with the -server argument to allow GridcoinResearch to accept RPC commands.
+The Gridcoin Qt wallet must be started with the -server argument (or add 'server=1' to gridcoinresearch.conf) to allow GridcoinResearch to accept RPC commands.

 The NeuralNetwork must be synchronized.